1wheel/roadtolarissa/source/_posts/2014-06-23-even-fewer-lamdas-with-d3.markdown

 ####Further reading
-These helpers for d3 and d3 itself makes heavy use of function's first class status in d3.
-Some references:
+These helpers for d3 and d3 itself makes heavy use of function's first class status in Javascript.
+More cool things we can do with functions:

 - [Javascript Allongé](https://leanpub.com/javascript-allonge/read)
 - [Hey Underscore, You're Doing It Wrong!](https://www.youtube.com/watch?v=m3svKOdZijA)